Sign-in to Account

 How to Treat and Control Flying Ants

-Written by Aptive Environmental January 30, 2024
+Written by Aptive Pest Control January 30, 2024

 Flying ants, those winged insects that often cause a frenzy when they take to the skies, are not just your average ants.
 While they may resemble termites at first glance, flying ants are actually reproductive ants that play a vital role in the life cycle of ant colonies.
 These female and male ants with wings can be found in various parts of the world, swarming during what is commonly referred to as “flying ant day.”